I’ve tried the plugin and it doesn’t do what I want, help?

 The localisation process is far from perfect and authors should be aware of the following limitations:

 The database is updated periodically so it will may be slightly out of date and incorrectly detect an visitor’s locale.
 Additionally some people browse through proxies or through their company’s firewall which again may confuse the plugin and get the wrong country of origin.

 - Incorrect Amazon site allocation –

-There are only 9 major Amazon sites (UK, France, Germany, Spain, US, Japan, Italy, China and Canada).
+There are only 10 major Amazon sites (UK, France, Germany, Spain, US, Japan, India, Italy, China, Brazil and Canada).
 So the plugin has to guess where a country’s residents are most likely to shop on-line.
 An alternative is to enable the ‘Multinational Link’ option, this will enable a small popup for each link allowing the site visitor to choose the most appropriate site (based on locale or language).

 - Product Availability –